megamayoy/MultiUserBlog_Django/README.md

 # MuliUserBlog_Django
-a Django blog app based on Django tutorials by  <a href = 'https://www.youtube.com/user/schafer5'> Corey Shafer </a>
+a Django blog app with its CRUD API

 features used